py4j/py4j/py4j-web/index.rst

 News
 ====

+* **April 30th 2018** - Py4J 0.10.7 has been released.
+See the
+  :doc:`changelog` for more details about the bug fixes and new features.

 * **July 5th 2017** - Py4J 0.10.6 has been released.
 See the
   :doc:`changelog` for more details about the bug fixes and new features.